learnitmyway/learnitmyway/content/post/tdd-example.md

 "1, 2, Fizz, Buzz, Fizz, Buzz, FizzBuzz, FizzBuzz"
 ```

+## Things to keep in mind

-When demonstrating this exercise I like to make the following points:
+When demonstrating this exercise I like to mention the following points:

 - Don’t write any production code before you have a failing test (including compile errors!)
 - Make each step as small and simple as possible.
 - Commit as soon as you have a passing test.

+## Implementation

 Here is the starter code for the test: